sponsor Vim development Vim logo Vim Book Ad

 • You are expected to provide a weekly status report.

-• We don't provide a computer for you, make sure you can arrange one do your work on.
+• We don't provide a computer for you; make sure you can arrange one for your work.
+Preferably a Linux system, since it has the best developer tools.
+You will need to use Mercurial.

 If you have questions or remarks about this site, visit the vimonline development pages.
 Please use this site responsibly.